 Criminal Justice Practice (15 units)

-Select two from Criminal Justice Theory courses (6 units)
+- Select two from the Criminal Justice Practice Courses (6 units)

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.